matgalv2/shop-app/readme.md

 * Database migrations - to ensure application works with latest version of database Flyway controls database migrations.
 * DSL - to simplify work with database Quill provides QDSL for expressing queries in Scala.
 * Queries implementations - due to fact that quill queries return effects that can fail with SQLError all effects should die with DatabaseCriticalFailure
+* Audit table - to allow monitoring changes in orders table audit table has been utilized.
+Any change in orders table triggers trigger which saves modification in orders_aud table.
+* Indexes - due to the fact that sooner or later orders_aud will become large in size hash and btree indexes were added to simplify queries using this table

 ### 3. Data transformation
 * Mappers - Chimney library was utilized for transforming data types (Domain <-> DTO)